Lee-zixu/Lee-zixu.github.io/_pages/about.md

 # 🔥 News
+- *2025.10.18*: &nbsp;🎉🎉 As the project leader, I led the team to win the **Grand Prize** in the CICAS Smart Power Scenario Competition.
+Congratulations to all team members!
 - *2025.07.05*: &nbsp;🎉🎉 Two papers, were accepted by **ACM MM 2025**!
 Congratulations to all co-authors!
 - *2025.03.27*: &nbsp;📍📍 [**FineCIR**](https://arxiv.org/abs/2503.21309) is avaliable on Arxiv!
 Check our latest fantastic work on the **Fine-grained CIR**.
 - *2024.12.21*: &nbsp;🎉🎉 Two papers, both **first-authored by undergraduate students I supervised**, were accepted by **ICASSP 2025**!
 Congratulations to all co-authors!